baptdes/Genshin-YOLO-Detection/README.md

 ```
 Genshin-YOLO-Detection/
 │
-├── training_notebook.py    # Python script for training the YOLO model
+├── training_notebook.py    # Python notebook used for training the YOLO model (in Google Colab)
 ├── /illustration-images    # Contains images used to illustrate the project
 ├── /dataset                # Directory containing the training dataset (and validation)
 └── README.md               # Project documentation (this file)